Colonial South and the Chesapeake: Colonial economics

+The economy was based on subsistence farming and export-oriented agriculture, supported by a few trade-oriented port cities.

 Agriculture

 Though indigo and rice were also grown, the demand for tobacco and the ease with which it grew turned tobacco into the largest cash crop for the Chesapeake and southern colonies.
-The desirable niche that tobacco held in the world market resulted in great prosperity for the regions in which it was grown.
+The desirable niche that tobacco held in the world market resulted in great local prosperity.

 As agriculture grew in importance in the southern economy, the demand for more workers grew as well.
 Early on, labor shortages were solved temporarily by indentured servitude; however, this system eventually proved inefficient.
 Because Native Americans proved independent and difficult to enslave for forced cultivation and indentured servants were only temporary, growers in the South turned to African slave importation to meet their demand for labor.
 These slaves left a lasting impact upon southern agricultural techniques as well as social aspects of southern society.
 The family was also affected by the change also, because the need for slaves.